Delay Times between the Building Blocks

 Delay times between the building blocks represent the amount of time that your TaskBot will wait between executing the building blocks.
 Some default times are set for some of the building blocks (such as Open Link or Insert Text or Data).

 Delay time that you enter into a building block always kicks in after the action took place.
-So if you need delay before a certain action, you need to make sure to add delay time to the preceding building block.
+So if you need delay before a certain action, you need to make sure to add delay time to the preceding building block or use Delay building block.

 Example: When loading a website, it makes sense to increase the delay time to allow for the website to load properly.
 Otherwise, the TaskBot may not find the elements it needs on a website that is not loaded and thus abort the run if you don't add an appropriate delay.